defolty/Frame-Bounds/README.md

-### Two branches, each with a different implementation, via storyboard and via code, using nslayout.
+### Two branches, each with a different implementation, via storyboard and via code, using NSLayout.
 - branch main with storyboard
 - branch NSLayout with itself